CSAllenISDClassroom/sudokuserver-wendy-s-4-for-4/README.md

 This is a fully functional sudoku board generating api sudoku-wendy-s-four-for-four

-# Create a new game amd chossing a diffuculty:
+# Create a new game and chossing a diffuculty:
 use post to create a new game

 ex: